-All participating care homes will be send an invitation for all staff to attend the AFC events, a AFC specific participant information sheet (PIS) will accompany the invite.
+When care home staff are invited to the AFC events, they will be given an AFC specific participant information sheet (PIS).
 Those attending the event will be asked to read the PIS prior to attending.
-The PIS will indicate that attendance of the event will indicate that they consent to anonymous observations and field notes being taken by researchers.
+The PIS will say that attendance of the event indicates that they consent to anonymous observations and field notes being taken by researchers unless they let the research know otherwise.
+At the beginning of the AC event the leader will check with the participants that they are happy for their comments to be recorded.